Mon-Fri 8-16 (GMT +2)

 Uterine cancer is primarily treated by surgery where the uterus and ovaries and, if necessary, the lymph nodes in the uterus area are removed.
 The follow-up treatment is determined according to the spread of cancer.
 Endometrial cancer that has spread to the muscle layer often requires radiotherapy and chemotherapy.

 We treat our clients according to the latest international and domestic treatment recommendations.
 Our multiprofessional team of specialists provides each and every patient with individually tailored and comprehensive diagnostics and treatment as well as possibility of the newest medicines.
-Our team is made of numerous specialist doctors, including oncologists, radiotherapy doctors, gynaecologists, surgeons, isotope doctors, a radiologist, a pathologist, and also nurses who are all experienced cancer treatment experts.
+Our team is made of numerous specialist doctors, including oncologists, radiotherapy doctors, gynaecologists, surgeons, isotope doctors, radiologists, a pathologist, and also nurses who are all experienced cancer treatment experts.
 Our clients have the opportunity to participate in new drug treatments and clinical trials.
 We also offer complementary services, such as physiotherapy and sexual counselling.

 If you suspect cancer or have been diagnosed with cancer, you can make an appointment with a Docrates Cancer Center specialist without delay and referral.
 Our friendly personnel understand the fears and concerns related to cancer and can give you support from the first contact onwards.
-For further information, please contact our professional nurses, +358 (0)10 773 2050.

 There are as many reasons to choose a private cancer hospital as there are people.
 We compiled the reasons most...Read more

 The coronavirus is a concern among cancer patients.
 We listed the most common concerns and the answers to them.Read more